 (3) If the local government is of the opinion that the variation of site or development requirements is likely to affect any owners or occupiers in the general locality of the place or the heritage area the local government must —

-(a) consult the affected parties by following one or more of the provisions for advertising uses under clause 64; and
+(a) consult the affected parties by following one or more of the provisions for advertising under clause 64(4); and

 (b) have regard to any views expressed prior to making its determination to vary the site or development requirements under this clause.

+[Clause 12 amended: SL 2020/252 r.
+52.]

 13. Heritage conservation notice

 (1) In this clause —